The Return of Tarzan: Plot summary

 Tarzan, feeling rootless in the wake of sacrificing his prospects of wedding Jane Porter, (Note: As depicted in Tarzan of the Apes.) leaves the United States for Europe to visit his friend Paul d'Arnot.
-On the ship he becomes embroiled in the affairs of Countess Olga de Coude, her husband, Count Raoul de Coude, and two men attempting to prey on them, Nikolas Rokoff and his henchman Alexis Paulovitch.
+On the ship he becomes embroiled in the affairs of Countess Olga de Coude, her husband, Count Raoul de Coude, and a pair of cruel extortionists, Nikolas Rokoff and his henchman Alexis Paulovitch.
 Rokoff is actually Olga's brother.
 Tarzan thwarts the villains' scheme, making them his deadly enemies.

-In France, Rokoff repeatedly tries to eliminate Tarzan, eventually engineering a duel between the ape man and Raoul by making it appear that the former is Olga's lover.
+Arriving in France, Rokoff makes a number of attempts on Tarzan's life, eventually engineering a duel between the ape man and Raoul by making it appear that the former is Olga's lover.
 Tarzan refuses to defend himself in the duel, even offering his pistol to Raoul after the latter fails to kill him with his own.
-This gesture convinces Raoul of Tarzan's innocence.
-In return, he finds Tarzan a job as a special agent in the French ministry of war.
+This gesture convinces Raoul of Tarzan's innocence, and since the ape-man finds himself without a purpose, arranges for him to join French military intelligence.
 Tarzan is assigned to service in French Algeria.

 A sequence of adventures among the locals ensues, including another brush with Rokoff.
 Afterward, Tarzan sails to Cape Town, Union of South Africa and strikes up a shipboard acquaintance with Hazel Strong, Jane's best friend.
-Also aboard are Rokoff and Paulovitch, who ambush Tarzan and throw him overboard.
+Rokoff and Paulovitch, having stowed away on the ship, finally manage to overpower Tarzan and throw him overboard with heavy weights.

-Tarzan manages to swim to shore and finds himself in the coastal jungle where he grew up.
-He soon rescues native warrior Busuli of the Waziri tribe, which subsequently adopts Tarzan.
-After defeating a raid on their village by ivory raiders, Tarzan becomes their chief.
+Tarzan frees himself and manages to swim to shore.
+He quickly realizes that the area is in fact the coastal jungle where he grew up.
+A brave rescue of Busuli, a warrior of the Waziri tribe, ends with Tarzan being formally adopted as a member.
+When the Waziri chieftain is killed by encroaching ivory poachers, Tarzan drives them off.
+The Waziri then elect him to be their new chief.

 The Waziri know of a lost city deep in the jungle, from which they have obtained their golden ornaments.
-Tarzan has them take him there, but is captured by its inhabitants, a race of ape-like men, and is condemned to be sacrificed to their sun god.
+Tarzan has them take him there, but is captured by its inhabitants, a race of primitive men, and is condemned to be sacrificed to their sun god.
 La, high priestess of the lost city of Opar, is to perform the sacrifice and speaks the ape language Tarzan learned as a child.
 When the sacrificial ceremony is interrupted, she hides Tarzan and promises to lead him to freedom.
 But Tarzan escapes on his own, locates a treasure chamber, and rejoins the Waziri.